JezSw/nekRS/doc/source/user_guide/models.rst

   }

 .. note::
-  For wall resolved :term:`RANS` simulations, the boundary conditions for both :math:`k` and :math:`\tau` transport equations are of Dirichlet type at the wall and equal to zero.
+  For **wall resolved** :term:`RANS` simulations, the boundary conditions for both :math:`k` and :math:`\tau` transport equations are of Dirichlet type at the wall and equal to zero.

 .. warning::
   It is highly recommended to familiarize with :ref:`okl block <okl_block>` for proper boundary specification.
   The above example assumes that the computational domain has no inlet boundaries.
   In case there are inlet boundaries present, they will also have Dirichlet type boundaries for the :math:`k` and :math:`\tau` transport equations and it will be necessary to differentiate the value of :math:`k` and :math:`\tau` at the walls (zero) from those at the inlet (problem dependent).
   This is done using ``bc->id`` identifier in the :term:`okl block`.

 Low-Mach Compressible Model
 ---------------------------

 The low-Mach compressible model in NekRS is available through the routines defined in ``src/nrs/plugins/lowMach.hpp`` which must be included in the ``.udf`` file.
 As default, this user guide assumes, and it is strongly recommended, that the low-Mach equations are solved in non-dimensional format.
-However, appropriate instructions are included herein for dimensional solver.
+However, appropriate instructions are included herein for dimensional solve.
 For details on the low-Mach governing equation refer the :ref:`theory section <low_mach>`.

 Get started with including the header file at the top of your case ``.udf`` file and declaring required global occa arrays,